michaeluno/amazon-auto-links/readme.txt

 Display Amazon affiliate links along with your posts with this plugin to earn commissions with minimal efforts.

-= Compatible with PA-API 5! =
-As of 2019/10/31, Amazon ended PA-API (Product Advertising API) v4 and your site may no longer be able to display Amazon products with old API keys.
-In that case, regenerate keys on the Amazon Associates member's area and you are good to go!

-= Migrate from Amazon Associates Link Builder =
-Are you looking for an alternative to the discontinued Amazon Associates Link Builder plugin?
-If so, this plugin can take care of their shortcodes inserted with their Gutenberg block.

-Just enable the option and you don't have to edit thousands of posts to replace the shortcode.

 = Display a particular product in a post =
 If you want to simply display your desired specific products in a post, don't worry.
 You can do that too.
 Just paste the product URL in the post editor.
 No shortcode is required.